 No matter which program you′re applying to, please note that late or incomplete applications may not be considered, and may jeopardize your participation in an off-campus study program.

 In order to make study abroad more affordable for Rhodes students, Rhodes College offers several scholarships, both Need-Based and Merit-Based, specifically for study abroad.
 Additionally, students are encouraged to explore external funding.
-Make sure to visit our Downloadable Forms page for the necessary deadlines, forms and documents.

 Review the details for both Need-Based and Merit-Based awards to the right.